bendqh1/misc/windows/stuck_update.md

+In Windows 11 Home the following error appears in every update attempt:

+> Your device is missing important security and quality fixes.
+Make sure to keep your device on and plugged in so updates can complete.

+Attempts to solve this problem:

-## 1) Run Powershell as Administrator
+## Run Powershell as Administrator

 ```powershell
 Install-Module PSWindowsUpdate -Force
 Import-Module PSWindowsUpdate
 ```

-* If asked to install NuGet:<br>
-NuGet is a Microsoft package manager required to download PowerShell modules like PSWindowsUpdate.
+If asked to install *NuGet* than install it because NuGet is a Microsoft package manager required to download PowerShell modules like `PSWindowsUpdate`.
 It's safe and necessary in this context.

-## 2) Hide a given update
+## Hide a given update

 ```powershell
 Hide-WindowsUpdate -Title "UPDATE_TITLE_COMES_HERE_EXACTLY_AS_WRITTEN"
 ```

-* If getting an error about the lack of ability to run scripts due to to Powershell execution policy.<br>
-To proceed safely, temporarily allow scripts for your current session only:
+* If getting an error about the lack of ability to run scripts due to to Powershell execution policy, then to  proceed safely temporarily allow scripts for your current session only:

 ```powershell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

-And only then run the command to hide the update.
+Then run the command to hide the update.

 ## Confirm result